Transportation Planner Salary

 Popular Skills for Transportation Planner

-Transportation Planners seem to require a rather large skill set.
-Most notably, facility with Project Management, Technical Writing, and autodesk autocad are correlated to pay that is significantly above average, leading to increases of 28 percent, 12 percent, and 9 percent, respectively.
-At the other end of the pay range are skills like Logistics, Microsoft Word, and Windows Operating System General Use.
-Most people who know Microsoft Excel also know Microsoft Word and Geographic Information Systems (GIS).
+Transportation Planners seem to exploit a large range of skills on the job.
+Most notably, facility with Project Management, Technical Writing, and autodesk autocad are correlated to pay that is significantly above average, leading to increases of 27 percent, 10 percent, and 8 percent, respectively.
+Skills that pay less than market rate include Oral / Verbal Communication, Windows Operating System General Use, and Microsoft Word.
+Most people familiar with Microsoft Excel also know Microsoft Word and Geographic Information Systems (GIS).

 Pay by Experience Level for Transportation Planner